 Dr. Witticombe—the other—had laughed through an open doorway.
-Roberta rolled her eyes; then she heaved a sigh and shook her head.
+Roberta rolled her eyes.
+Then she heaved a sigh and shook her head.

 “I apologize.
 I shouldn’t mention the Hibblers at all.”

 She’d avowed, though, that you could knock with confidence at Trevor Royce’s door, that his weirdoness was ordinary weirdoness, not the scary kind.
-Giarma still, home again in her dad’s front hall, putting on gloss in the mirror (of that whatyacallit of Dawn’s…parson’s bench); putting on a fleece vest, to make her shoulder-to-waist area formless and lumpy, resented this deeply.
+Giarma still, home again in her dad’s front hall, putting on gloss in the mirror (of that whatyacallit of Dawn’s…); putting on a fleece vest, to make her shoulder-to-waist area formless and lumpy, resented this deeply.
 What was wrong with Dawn, she couldn’t do this herself?
 Was she afraid of him?

-Walking to the end of the cul-de-sac, weighed by reluctance, Giarma thought: what a ship of fools this neighborhood is!
+Walking to the end of the cul-de-sac, weighed by reluctance, Giarma thought: What a ship of fools this neighborhood is!
 She also thought, iron seeds, conspiracy…some creepy male vitamins.
 Does Dawn understand what she wants Val involved with?

 He had a doorbell.
 She found herself riven on Trevor Royce’s stoop, with irritation, certain this bell would play something cute and stupid.
 It didn’t.
-He opened the door, after two rounds of classic ding-dong, after a minute in which she’d heard thudding feet approach.
+He opened the door, after two rounds of classic ding-dong, after a moment in which she’d heard thudding feet approach.
 He didn’t bug his eyes and jump back, Busby-like, or say, “What can I do for you?”